airbytehq/airbyte/docs/connector-development/tutorials/building-a-python-source.md

 **Option B: Building the docker image with a Dockerfile**

 If you don't want to rely on `airbyte-ci` to build your connector, you can build the docker image using your own Dockerfile.
+This method is not preferred, and is not supported for certified connectors.

 Create a `Dockerfile` in the root of your connector directory.
 The `Dockerfile` should look something like this:
 ```Dockerfile